-The British and the German soldiers (called Hessians) did not expect George Washington to cross the Delaware River.
+For Kids: The British and the German soldiers (called Hessians) did not expect George Washington to cross the Delaware River.
 It was the winter of 1776.
 It was freezing.
 And the river was full of big chunks of ice and wild currents of water.
-So, no one was patrolling the river banks.
+On the British side, no one was patrolling the river banks.

 On Christmas eve, Dec 24, 1776, George Washington decided to cross the river and attack.
 As he crossed the river, his men pushed huge ice chunks out of their way.
 Washington's plan was successful.
 The colonists captured 900 Hessian soldiers.
 No colonists were killed in battle.
 Only 4 colonists were wounded.